• Menu

 Back in the car, we continued south to one of our major stops for the day, Punakaiki.
 At this coastal location, they have a beautiful display of nature in action as there are Pancake Rocks, a large number of beautiful formations of layers of rock that have been pressed and stacked together over time and through pressure, where they look like stacks of pancakes.
 Also, the surf and sea can be quite violent here, and the crashing waves carve huge amounts of rock away forming a number of beautiful shapes, curves, and formations of the rocks.

-The Coach House at Hogwartz - Dunedin, New Zealand
+Private Kitchen at Hogwartz Coach House - Dunedin, New Zealand

-The Coach House at Hogwartz – Dunedin, New Zealand
+Private Kitchen at Hogwartz Coach House – Dunedin, New Zealand

 We admired here for nearly an hour and continued south along SH6, working our way towards Franz Josef Glacier, our overnight stop for the day, and it seemed that we were riding a fine line between dark gray clouds and rain on one side of the highway, and bright blue skies and sun on the opposite.
 As the two weather fronts competed for supremacy, we were treated to bursts of rain, lasting no more than a couple of minutes, blazing sun that required sunglasses, and moments later cloud cover and fog!
 Four seasons in a day, they say, about New Zealand weather — we think it might be valid as four seasons in an hour!